nbessi/odoo_new_api_guideline/source/environment.rst

       # or
       self.env.cr

-Then you cau use cursor like in previous API
+Then you can use cursor like in previous API

 Using Thread
 ============
-When using thread you have to create you own cursor and initiate a new environnement for each thread. committing is done by committing the cursor: ::
+When using thread you have to create you own cursor and initiate a new environment for each thread. committing is done by committing the cursor: ::

-   with Environment.manage(): #class function
+   with Environment.manage():  # class function
-      env = Environnement(cr, uid, context)
+       env = Environment(cr, uid, context)